 Figure 1: Early version of the ACCG project mapper/prioritization tool.

 It was quickly discovered that this was a very laborious process: not only finding the correct data but clipping it correctly and adding the appropriate metadata to make the tool truly useful.
-The ACCG is made up primarily of volunteers with outside commitments and full-time employees who can only spend minimal time each month dedicated to special projects such as this mapper.
-In order to comply with the Regional Forest and Fire Capacity Program’s goals of creating a “pipeline of projects” the Upper Mokelumne River Watershed Authority (UMRWA) would like to apply for funding through the Sierra Nevada Conservancy’s bloc grant to hire a part-time employee to assist the ACCG in completing this crucial project.
+The ACCG is made up primarily of volunteers with outside commitments and full-time employees who can dedicate limited time each month to special projects such as this mapper.
+In order to comply with the Regional Forest and Fire Capacity Program’s goals of creating a “pipeline of projects” the Upper Mokelumne River Watershed Authority (UMRWA) would like to apply for funding through the Sierra Nevada Conservancy’s bloc grant to hire a part-time staff person to assist the ACCG in completing this crucial project.

 Methods:

-The hired employee would be responsible for various tasks including:
+The UMRWA staff team member would be responsible for various tasks including:

-Outreach to the ACCG partners on past projects, data, and local knowledge of the area.
+Outreach to the ACCG partners to obtain data and information about past projects, locations, shapefiles, and local knowledge of the area.

-Developing the project mapper/prioritization tool
+Development of a complex project mapper/prioritization tool using GIS software

-Organizing all spatial data in a functional system that’s easily accessible to the ACCG
+Organization of all spatial data into a functional system that’s easily accessible to the ACCG pertners and non-GIS experts.

-Coordinating with the ACCG Planning Work Group on the development of the tool to optimize its effectiveness for the ACCG
+Coordination with the ACCG Planning Work Group on the development of the tool to optimize its effectiveness for the ACCG

 Teaching the ACCG members how to use the tool and update it indefinitely.

-Length of time
+Length of time: My guess is 12 to 18 months?
+I think we should request as much time as SNC will give us.

-Timeline
+Timeline: Estimated January 2020 to June 2021 (depending on when the grant agreement is executed)

-Budget
+Budget: Michael my WAG would be $50K but I really have no idea!
+How much funding do you think SNC has for this?

 Long-Term Benefits:

-The purpose of this position will not only be to assist the ACCG in creating this prioritization tool, but also to educate the ACCG members on the tools use and its interworkings so that the ACCG is not reliant on a single person to maintain this critical resource.
-By building this tool in-house with much of the ACCG’s own resources, it is the collaborative’s opinion that it will be a useful resource that its own members will be able to use and perhaps just as important, maintain and update.
+One of the primary tasks this grant would help fund, is to to educate ACCG members about how to use the mapping tool its innerworkings so that the ACCG is not reliant on a single person to maintain this critical resource.
+By building this tool in-house using much of the ACCG’s own resources, it is anticipated that ACCG members will maintain and update the tool over time and it will be accessed by a wide variety of organizations for the longest time possible. .
 The collaborative believes that with a tool such as this, it will assist all the partner organizations in not only developing projects but will assist them in successfully applying for grant funding as they’ll have access to project data from within the whole watershed in a single location.
-This tool will inevitably increase the capacity of the ACCG to strategically plan and develop projects that will assist the collaborative in meeting it’s mission of promoting fire safe communities, healthy forests and watersheds, and sustainable local economies.
+This tool will inevitably increase the capacity of the UMRWA and the ACCG to strategically plan and develop projects that will assist the collaborative in meeting it’s mission of promoting fire safe communities, healthy forests and watersheds, and sustainable local economies.